 The Men's Fellowship meet from time to time on a Monday evening at 7.30 pm in St Dunstan's lounge unless otherwise stated.
 All men are very welcome. whether part of our church or not.
-You can contact the Men's Fellowship by emailing Ian S or ask at church for Ian S or Dave H or Les.
+You can contact the Men's Fellowship by emailing Ian S or see Church Directory for his contact details.